timsegraves/mongoid-geospatial/README.md

       field :route,    type: Linestring
       field :area,     type: Polygon

-      # If your are going to query on your points, don't forget to index:
+      # To query on your points, don't forget to index:
-      spatial_index :location
+      # You may use a method:

-      # Or you can index points with 'spatial: true' option too:
+      sphere_index :location  # 2d
-      field :location, type: Point, spatial: true
+      # or
-    end
+      spatial_index :location # 2dsphere

-For geo points, an extra macro `geo_field` is available
+      # Or use a helper directly on the `field`:

-      geo_field :location
+      field :location, type: Point, spatial: true  # 2d

-Will generate:
+      # or

-      field :location, type: Point, spatial: true
+      field :location, type: Point, sphere: true   # 2dsphere end